 Apple calls the Two Finger Single Tap gesture the "Toggle Speech" gesture.
-However, this doesn't accurately convey what it does.
-So throughout this lesson, and in all future lessons, it will be referred to as the Pause/Resume gesture.
+However, this can be confusing, as it doesn't actually turn the speech off, it simply pauses it.
+So throughout this lesson, and in all future lessons, it will be referred to as the "Pause/Resume" gesture.